kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 * `alpine` -- With a few exceptions, this image is functionally the same as `latest`, but Alpine-based rather than Debian-based, resulting in a slimmer image.
 Therefore, `latest` vs. `alpine` is mostly a matter of preference.
 However, note that the `alpine` tag currently supports only the `amd64` and `arm32v7` architectures, and only the SQLite and PostgreSQL database backends.

 * `x.y.z-alpine` (e.g., `1.16.0-alpine`) -- Similar to `alpine`, but represents a specific released version.

-* `latest-arm32v6` -- Same as `latest`, but explicitly denotes the `arm32v6` image.
-This is required for users of ARMv6 boards (such as Raspberry Pi 1 and Zero) when running a Docker version older than 20.10.0.
-These older versions have an issue ([moby/moby#41017](https://github.com/moby/moby/issues/41017)) that results in the `arm32v7` image being pulled, which won't work.
-The issue is fixed in Docker 20.10.0 and later, so users running those versions can just use `latest` as usual.

-* `testing-arm32v6` -- Same as `testing`, but explicitly denotes the `arm32v6` image.

-* `x.y.z-arm32v6` (e.g., `1.16.0-arm32v6`) -- Similar to `latest-arm32v6`, but represents a specific released version.

 ## Image updates